 The biblical commandment against charging interest is known as Ribbis D’oraisa.

-Quicken Loans has now adopted what is known as a “heter iska,” a technicality that changes the loan into a co-investment in which the lender and borrower become “business partners” — one supplies the capital and the other uses it as they see fit.
+Quicken Loans has now adopted what is known as a “heter iska,” a technicality that changes the loan into a co-investment in which the lender and borrower become “business partners” – one supplies the capital and the other uses it as they see fit.
 However, it is unclear if other parts of the world have adapted this practice.
 It can be seen as one of the pros of taking out payday loans if this practice were to be adapted by others.

 Agudah issued a statement notifying the community that Quicken Loans had adopted a global heter iska covering all mortgages initiated after June 8.
 The heter iska does not retroactively reclassify existing loans, however, according to Agudah spokesman Rabbi Avi Shafran.

 Quicken Loans’ practice is to sell all loans shortly after they are made and thus do not need any further corrective action.
 Those that need help with mortgage pre approval may want to read up on the advice provided by personal finance company, SoFi.